This post may include affiliate links; for details, see our disclosure policy.

 Here’s how to make a White Russian!
-This creamy cocktail made with vodka and Kahlua hits the spot anytime and in any season.
+This classic cocktail starring vodka and Kahlua hits the spot anytime and in any season.
 Here’s our White Russian recipe, ingredients, and the history of the drink.

 Here’s a drink that takes just 2 minutes to make and hits the spot in any season: the White Russian!
 This cocktail mixes vodka with coffee liqueur and cream in a decadently creamy, searingly sweet beverage.
 Perhaps you know it from the 1990’s movie The Big Lebowski, but this drink has been around since the 1950’s.
 It’s a total treat, and couldn’t be easier to make.
 Here’s what you need to know to make the best White Russian around.

-The White Russian is a vodka cocktail with cream and coffee liqueur.
-It’s a variation on the Black Russian: the same drink with no dairy.
+The White Russian is a cocktail made with vodka, heavy cream, and coffee liqueur.
+It’s a variation on the Black Russian: simply coffee liqueur and vodka.
 The Black Russian stems back to 1949, apparently created for the American ambassador to Luxembourg in a hotel bar in Brussels (here’s more about that).
 So, the drink is not Russian in origin: it was simply named for the vodka.
 Adding cream to make a White Russian began in 1955 in Oakland, California.
 It gives the drink a creamy mouthfeel and a richness that’s almost like latte (a spiked one, at that!).

 Adding cream to make the White Russian cocktail began in 1955 in Oakland, California.
 It gives the drink a creamy mouthfeel and a richness that’s almost like latte.
 The White Russian exploded in popularity due to the 1998 cult-classic movie The Big Lebowski.
 After seeing the main character, “the Dude,” down drink after drink, you’ve got to try it for yourself.

 White Russian ingredients

-The White Russian is a three ingredient drink that’s incredibly easy to make.
+This White Russian recipe is a three ingredient drink that’s beyond easy to make.
 It’s one of those cocktails you can simply mix together in a glass: no cocktail shaker or mixing glass required!
 The White Russian ingredients are: